 It’s not uncommon for a facility to battle undesirable climates.
 Due to both indoor and outdoor conditions, work environments can quickly become uncomfortable for employees and potentially hazardous to inventory and equipment.
 When facing a facility maintenance issue of this sort, a high-volume low-speed fan can be the ultimate solution.

-Here’s what an HVLS warehouse fan can do for you:
+Here’s what a high volume low speed fan can do for you:

 They warm you up…

 During the coldest times of the year, a building with tall ceilings can feel pretty chilly.
 If a building is poorly insulated, the rising heat will dissipate into the air outside, with no benefit to the people or products indoors.
 Not only does this result in uncomfortably cold employees and poorly performing equipment on the ground level, but it’s also wasted money that’s passing through the facility ceiling.

 The solution to this problem is to not allow that heat to leave the facility.
 Warm air that makes its way to the top of a building needs to be pushed back down to where it’s most helpful.
 An HVLS fan performs this job easily.